 Step 2: Entry Exam

-After taking prerequisite courses, participants then complete the Certification Entry Exam.
-This online entry exam assesses the candidates’ knowledge and understanding of a variety of topics, including code level design patterns, english language skills, enterprise application integration and architecture, estimation, open source frameworks, databases, java enterprise edition, JSP, maven, mercurial, code reviews, high-level and low-level design, software development lifecycles, problem solving, spring, scrum methodology, UML, object-oriented programming, and xml/SOAP.
+After taking the prerequisite courses, participants then complete the Certification Entry Exam.
+This online entry exam assesses the candidates’ knowledge and understanding of a variety of topics, including code-level design patterns, English language skills, enterprise application integration and architecture, estimation, open-source frameworks, databases, java enterprise edition, JSP, maven, mercurial, code reviews, high-level and low-level design, software development lifecycles, problem-solving, spring, scrum methodology, UML, object-oriented programming, and xml/SOAP.

-After the successful completion of all prerequisites, candidates will then attend an EIS Suite Architect Bootcamp.
-This is a two-week virtual, conference-style event in which EIS Group lead architects will share their knowledge and lead hands-on exercises for the certification candidates.
-It consists of a daily presentation from an architect (3 hours), presentations from participants and Q&A from the previous day’s topics (1 hour), and free time to work on hands-on tasks to present on the following day.
+After the successful completion of all prerequisites, candidates will then attend EIS Suite Architect Q&A Sessions.
+This is a two-week virtual, conference-style event, in which EIS Lead architects will share their knowledge and lead hands-on exercises for the certification candidates.
+It consists of a blended format, where candidates will review presentational recordings through EIS University (3-4 hours).
+This will then be followed by a live Q&A session in which EIS Group lead architects will share their knowledge of topics covered during that day’s recording (1-2 hours), and free time to work on hands-on tasks to present on the following day.